michaeledi/List-Field-Number-Format-For-Gravity-Forms/readme.txt

 1. Shows the number format options in the forms editor.

 == Changelog ==

+= 1.6.6 =
+*Fix: resolve issue with list field numbers always saving values rounded to the closest integer regardless of the rounding setting in list field.

 = 1.6.5 =
 *Fix: resolve conflict with Gutenberg - adding form using a shortcode would give an error message